Hi friend and Welcome!!

 - You may have to shout for it to pick up your voice.

-- Chord doesn’t sit securely.
+- The chord doesn’t sit securely.
 The port that plugs into the mic may break.
 Overall, people really complained about this as well.

 - May not work with Windows 7 64x Home premium specifically.
 Some were saying it has issues in Windows 8 as well.